Most breast changes aren't cancerous. Even so, it's important to show your doctor any unusual changes.

 Wearing a supportive, well-fitted, non-underwired bra during the day, and at night if needed, usually provides some relief.
 A proper sports bra should be used while exercising.
-For moderate pain, over the counter medications such as paracetamol or ibuprofen may help.
+For moderate pain, over-the-counter medications such as paracetamol or ibuprofen may help.
 Anti-inflammatory gels rubbed into the skin might provide some relief.
-If the pain is more severe a pain diary should be kept for 1-2 months to help doctors see if there are patterns to the pain, or triggers which could be avoided before considering the use of prescription drugs.
+If the pain is more severe a pain diary should be kept for one to two months to help doctors see if there are patterns to the pain, or triggers that could be avoided, before considering the use of prescription drugs.

 Non-cyclical breast pain